dcon01/CP3402-Learning-Journal/README.md

 Career/Employability/Learning Insights: I am looking in to doing a masters in cyber security and would like to work in that industry

 Week 06
+Learning Activities: installing 'metasploitable' and learning how to use kali against it.
+Resources/Links:udemy.com/course/kali-Linux-tutorial-for-beginners
+Estimated Hours: 1 hour
+Content Insights: metasploitable is a os which is left vulnerable and open to be hacked using the tools on kali linux Career/Employability/Learning Insights: I am looking in to doing a masters in cyber security and would like to work in that industry

 Template
 Week: